suabochica/javascript-es6-course/s02-js-basics/s02-js-basics.md

 Objects and Methods
 ------------------

 **Object methods** is a specific object's feature in JavaScript.
-As you can see and object can hold different types of data such and `int`, a `string`, a `boleean` and inclusively an `array`.
+As you can see and object can hold different types of data such and `int`, a `string`, a `boolean` and inclusively an `array`.
 But, that's not all an object can hold, so objects can also have other objects or functions.
 Below you can see and code example of an object that hold an array and a function expression:

 ```javascript
 var edward = {